 Jefferson County Community Development is following guidance from our Board of County Commissioners, the Centers for Disease Control and Prevention (CDC) and the Jefferson County Public Health (JCPH).
 Community Development Department recognizes that this is a stressful time for many, and want to continue to reassure you that your health, as well as the health of our employees and community members, remains a top priority.
 In an effort to slow the potential spread of COVID-19, the County is requesting all customers help limit person-to-person interaction.

-DCD WILL BE CLOSED TO THE PUBLIC.
+DCD TO REMAIN CLOSED TO THE PUBLIC

 Although this limited customer interaction means we may not always be able to assist you in-person, please be assured that DCD will continue to accept applications and review and issue development permits, primarily through phone, email, and mail.

 Starting immediately, DCD will modify the way our services are provided: